Securing LGTM Enterprise

 - Before you connect LGTM to a third-party system, such as a repository or issue tracker, verify that this system meets your security policies.

-- Where possible, use authentication providers to give users access to the LGTM web application instead of creating users within LGTM.
+- Where possible, use integrations with an external system to give users access to the LGTM web application instead of creating users within LGTM.
 This allows them to use their credentials for an existing system to log in and avoids an extra administration overhead.
 Many of the external systems available for LGTM authentication support two-factor authentication, providing an additional level of security.

-- After configuring one or more authentication providers, replace the LGTM account that was created during installation, for initial administration, with an externally managed account.
+- After configuring one or more integrations, replace the LGTM account that was created during installation, for initial administration, with an externally managed account.

 - Sign up to receive release notifications by email so that you are always up to date with information about maintenance releases and any security advisory notes.
 Follow any advice on mitigating security concerns as soon as possible.
 Typically, this is achieved by upgrading to the latest version.

 Repository host integration guidelines

 Each repository that's added to LGTM is checked out and built on an LGTM worker host.
 When the repository includes an LGTM configuration file, the commands in this file control the build and analysis process.
 Consequently, individuals with write access to a repository can specify exactly which commands are run during the build/analysis of that repository by LGTM.
 In addition, if LGTM is unable to analyze one or more languages in a project, users can enter a configuration in the user interface and reanalyze.